Batatinha342/IK-W70-Firmware/README.md

 **⚠️ Important Notes:**

 - Make sure you read the `README.txt` included in the ZIP.
+It's super important to read it, or you might accedentally brick your device.
 - The included `RKLoader.bin.5.1.1` **might not match** your Rockchip processor.
 - Confirm your chip type is **RK312X** before flashing!
 - If your device has a different processor, find a compatible loader online.